Pittsburgh vs. Miami NCAA Football Odds, Plays and Insights | October 30, 2021

 - In Pittsburgh's seven games this year, it has six wins against the spread.

-- Pittsburgh is 4-1 against the spread and 4-1 overall in games when it records more than 30 points.
+- When Pittsburgh puts up more than 30 points, it is 4-1 against the spread and 4-1 overall.

-- Pittsburgh is 6-1 against the spread and 6-1 overall when the team piles up more than 390.1 yards.

-- The Panthers have turned the ball over one more time (6 total) than the Hurricanes have forced a turnover (5) this season.
+- This year, the Panthers have turned the ball over six times, one more than the Hurricanes' takeaways (5).

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.